A Mom and Two Daughters

 One thing of note is the pattern on the younger girl’s dress, (click twice on the card image to enlarge).
 They’re a little hard to make out but those are (not pinwheels) but swastikas – the original meaning of this ancient symbol represented good luck.
 For more on that subject see the BBC article link below in “Sources”.

-Since old newspaper articles and ads reveal a lot we always like to check them for proof of what was actually going on at the time; pretty enlightening in this case, as they do indeed confirm the swastika as a phenom and when it had become popular (again).
+Since old newspaper articles and ads reveal a lot we always like to check them for proof of what was actually going on at the time; pretty enlightening in this case, as they do indeed confirm the swastika as a phenom and the time-frame that it had become popular (again).
 From Newspapers.com, starting around 1899 with 126 search results for “swastika” in the U.S., ads start appearing for products such as Swastika Stationary.
 (Bear in mind that many of these are instructional articles and, of course, there are always duplicate articles that appeared in multiple newspapers.)
 From 1899 through 1905 the results are in the 100 or 200 range.
 Then in 1906 it jumps to 787 results, and in 1907 it has skyrocketed to 9,875.

 Below, a portion of a long article that appeared in the Washington D.C.
 Evening Star, September 1907, stating the then-current fad in the U.S. came from across the Atlantic, France actually.
 Caution: Don’t take this as gospel – it could certainly be correct but we wouldn’t want to say for sure without extensive research.